daodiseoanchor/anchor-docs/protocol/money-market/deposit-rate-subsidization.md

 As an additional layer of safety, the protocol directly subsidizes the deposit rate if it is below the threshold rate \($$r_{current}<r_{threshold}$$\), funded from the yield reserve's stockpiled stablecoins.

 An amount required to raise the deposit rate to the threshold is distributed to depositors, which is limited to 10% of the yield reserve's balance per subsidization to prevent excessive drainage.
-Distributed subsidies are added to the money market’s liquidity, increasing the aTerra exchange rate and appreciating the value of aTerra.
+Distributed subsidies are added to the money market’s liquidity, increasing the aDaodiseo exchange rate and appreciating the value of aDaodiseo.